andrewchambers/c/README.md

 ## Design choices

-- Be very small, very fast, very sane.
+- Be small, fast, useful.
 - Build real software.
-- Cross compiling.
+- Fun cross compiling.
 - Use fast algorithms, keep compilation speed and code complexity in mind.
 - Die on error.
 Only the first error means anything anyway.
 - Few/No warnings.
 Use a static checker for warnings.